Vitamin B1 (thiamine or aneurine):

 - Dermatological problems

-This vitamin is particularly essential for smokers, people with alcohol dependence disorders, the elderly and pregnant women.
+This vitamin is particularly essential for smokers, people with alcohol dependency disorders, the elderly and pregnant women.

 Vitamin B2 (riboflavin or lactoflavin):